GSM vs CDMA – what is the difference and why should I care?

 GSM and CDMA are two types of cellphone networks in the US.
 For the most part, if you have a phone on one network you can’t use it on the other.
+GSM means Global System for Mobile communications, which is a network that supports both cellular and data.
+The same goes for CDMA, which means Code Division Multiple Access

 US Mobile currently only operates as a GSM network.
 What does that mean?
 Well GSM networks like US Mobile, T-Mobile, and AT&T use removable SIM cards.
 This means that unlocked phones from other American GSM carriers will work on US Mobile’s network.